gabriel-ing/Quickstarts/ML/integratedML.md

 ## Download IRIS

-If you haven't already, you can download IRIS-Community (or IRIS-Health-Community) from docker, or use an existing install.
+If you haven't already, you can download InterSystems IRIS Community Edition (or InterSystems IRIS for Health Community Edition) from docker, or use an existing install.
 ```bash
 docker run --name iris-community --publish 52773:52773 --publish 1972:1972 -d intersystems/iris-community:latest-em
 ```